joshuaco/hangman/README.md

 # Hangman Game!

-## This is nodejs game only for terminalStation 5
+## This is a nodejs game only for terminalStation 5